 3. Configure the BOSH Director to re-create VMs:

-1. Navigate to the Ops Manager Installation Dashboard.
+1. Go to Tanzu Operations Manager Installation Dashboard.

 2. Click the BOSH Director tile.

-3. Select Director Config.
+3. Click Director Config.

-4. Enable the Recreate VMs deployed by the BOSH Director checkbox.
+4. Enable the Recreate VMs deployed by the BOSH Director check box.

-Note: The names of the Upgrade all service instances and Recreate all service instances errands may be slightly different between services.
+4. If you have service tiles installed, for each service tile: The names of the Upgrade all service instances and Recreate all service instances errands might be slightly different between services.

 1. Click the tile.